 One of the most important things to perform a successful performance test is to analyze and investigate the server status and responses.
 And on JMeter, you should definitely use JMeter listener to achieve this.
 Luckily, JMeter offers a wide variety of listeners.

-JMeter listeners give you an efficient display of data which JMeter collects from requests, responses, time-related metrics etc. With this data, performance test engineers and other IT employees can have detailed insights about the system under test.
+JMeter listeners give you an efficient display of data that JMeter collects from requests, responses, time-related metrics, etc. With this data, performance test engineers and other IT employees can have detailed insights into the system under test.
 JMeter offers around 20 listeners and each of them is crucial for your test effort.
 And one of the biggest advantages of these listeners is that they are really easy to use.